SERG-Delft/REMLA/assessment/istio-service-mesh.md

 : One of the described use cases has been realized and it is fully working.

 Excellent
-: The working use case has been realized and apropriately documented in the essay\*.
+: The working use case has been realized and apropriately documented in the report\*.
 The description elaborates the use case (necessity, benefits) and describes the solution in detail (diagrams, elaborations) so others can easily replicate it.

 {:.footnote}